ILIAS-eLearning/ilias/docs/configuration/install.md

 some time, but which can also be executed while the installation is in productive use.

-Run the `status` command on the command line to check if there are any updates available.
-Look into the section `database` of the output and check the fields `update_required`, `hotfix_required` and `custom_update_required`.
-If any of these fields is `true`, run in your ILIAS folder:
+Run the `status` command on the command line to check if there are any updates available and if ILIAS is responding.
+After this you need to perform the update.

 ```
 php cli/setup.php update
 ```

-To check if there are migrations, run in your ILIAS folder:
+To check if there are migrations, run in your ILIAS folder.

 ```
 php cli/setup.php migrate